mxpiotrowski/pandoc-lecturenotes/sample.md

 ![inline fill](graphics/image1.jpg){width=30%}
 :::

-## Customization for Embedded Slides
+## Customizing the Rendering of Embedded Slides

 When generating LaTeX output, embedded slides are wrapped in an `embed-slide` environment, which is by default defined as a new tcolorbox environment using `\newtcolorbox`.
 It can be customized by redefining this environment using `\renewtcolorbox`.